 For a less immersive experience, enjoy a dog sled workshop or ride at the annual Yukon Sugar Rendezvous.
 This winter celebration allows people to shake off the cold and enjoy food, music and a number of activities.

 While mushing a dogsled team is must, you can also enjoy the activity as a spectator.
 Cheer from the sidelines of the punishing 1,000 mile Yukon Quest sled dog race--the legendarily tough event won by Muktuk Adventures' indomitable Frank Turner.
-Then there's the annual Percy DeWolfe Memorial Mail Race, which sees dog sled teams travel 338 kilometres from Dawson City in the Yukon to Eagle, Alaska and back.
+Then there's the annual Percy DeWolfe Memorial Mail Race, which sees dog sled teams travel 200 miles from Dawson City in the Yukon to Eagle, Alaska and back.
 The race follows a historic mail route travelled by DeWolfe between 1910 and 1949.
 Like him, racers could be exposed in to temperatures varying from -40 to 50 degrees.
 Thankfully, as a spectator you can watch the competitors head out at impressive speeds, then head inside for a hot chocolate.

 Find the right dogsled adventure for you or discover more outdoor activities on the Travel Yukon website.